shengbinmeng/ffmpeg-h264-dec/README.md

 H.264 decoder extracted from FFmpeg

+## Extraction

+Files related to H.264 decoding are extracted from [FFmpeg](https://github.com/FFmpeg/FFmpeg) and put in the folder ./ffmpeg-src.

+The checkout commit is [2f76157eb05bf63725f96167feda6b2e07501c7e](https://github.com/FFmpeg/FFmpeg/commit/2f76157eb05bf63725f96167feda6b2e07501c7e).

+Some files may be modified (a little).

 ## Build the decoder

-Just run `make`.
+Run `make`, and you will get the executable `h264dec`.

 ## Compile into JavaScript

 With the tool [Emscripten](http://kripken.github.io/emscripten-site/), the C code can also be compiled into JavaScript:

-`emmake make js`
+- Run `emmake make h264dec.html` to get h264dec.html (and its supporting files), which can be open in a browser.
+For Chrome and IE, you will [need to](http://kripken.github.io/emscripten-site/docs/getting_started/Tutorial.html) serve the files using a web server.
+For Safari, it just works.

+- Run `emmake make h264dec.node.js` to get h264dec.node.js, which can be executed by Node.js: `node h264dec.node.js`.

-(`emmake` comes with Emscripten)
+(`emmake` comes with Emscripten; `make clean` is usually needed before building for another platform.)

-## TS file player
+## Use in JavaScript player

-In the folder ./js, run `emmake make` will build Decoder.js, which is used in a JavaScript TS file player demo: <https://github.com/shengbinmeng/javascript-ts-player>.
+In the folder ./javascript, run `emmake make` to build Decoder.js, which is used in a JavaScript TS file player demo: <https://github.com/shengbinmeng/javascript-ts-player>.

 ## Future work